Crock Pot Pot Roast: The Perfect Time and Temperature

 The liquid in your pot roast is just as important as the meat and vegetables.
 It helps to create a rich and flavorful sauce, and it also keeps the meat moist.
 There are many different liquids you can use, but here are some of the most common and delicious options:

-• Beef Broth: The classic choice for pot roast, beef broth adds a rich, savory flavour to the dish, complementing the meat beautifully.
+• beef broth: The classic choice for pot roast, beef broth adds a rich, savory flavour to the dish, complementing the meat beautifully.

 • Red Wine: Red wine adds a depth of flavour and a hint of sweetness to the pot roast.
 If you're using red wine, deglazing the pot after browning the meat will create a truly delicious sauce.